 Source: *U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), demand for postsecondary education administrators, like deans, should increase by 15% between 2012 and 2022.
-The 2013 average salary for all postsecondary administrators was $100,600, as reported by the BLS.
-Those who were employed by colleges, universities and professional schools averaged $105,000 in 2013, while those working at junior colleges earned an average of $87,670 that year.
+According to the U.S. Bureau of Labor Statistics (BLS), demand for postsecondary education administrators, including deans, will increase by 7% between 2018 and 2028, which is faster than the average for all occupations.
+Deans of students employed by colleges, universities and professional schools earned a mean annual salary of $114,360 in 2018, while those working at junior colleges earned a mean annual salary of $98,020 that year.

 While deans of students work primarily with non-academic issues, their office initiatives might include encouraging academic success and monitoring students who are struggling in classes.
 They could also provide advice regarding degree and distribution requirements.
 When serving as the head of an office or a department, a dean of students might manage the office budget and develop office policies regarding student life program development.

-According to the BLS, student affairs directors might start out in lower administrative positions and progress to higher positions after obtaining an advanced degree in counseling or education administration.
-However, a doctoral degree could be necessary for a top position in student affairs (www.bls.gov).
+According to the BLS, deans of student affairs might start out in lower administrative positions and progress to higher positions after obtaining an advanced degree in counseling or education administration.
+At some institutions, a doctoral degree is necessary for a top position in student affairs (www.bls.gov).
 Master's degree programs in higher education administration and student affairs are available, and some programs can be completed online.
 Relevant course topics include the finances of higher education, governance and structure of universities, student privacy issues and students' personal development during college years.
 Doctoral degree programs in education administration are widely available and typically include field experiences in higher education.

 Dean vs. Principal